 The Symposium of Artists and Scholars (SAS) brings together students of all disciplines to share the results and highlights of the best work being produced at the College.

 Modeled after a traditional academic conference, the two-day event features a luncheon with a keynote speaker, oral presentations, readings of creative works, performances, exhibitions of student artwork, and poster presentations.

-Pam Risenhoover, Charles A. Dana Professor of Dance, will speak on the topics of creativity, the liberal arts, and the pandemic on Thursday, April 29 and her keynote will be available here at 11 a.m.
-EST.
+Pam Risenhoover, Charles A. Dana Professor of Dance, spoke on the topics of creativity, the liberal arts, and the pandemic: view her bio and presentation here: sas2021.go.randolphcollege.edu/keynote

-View the SAS21 program and videos of our student presenters here (Friday, April 30, time TBA).
+View the SAS21 program and videos of our student presenters at sas2021.go.randolphcollege.edu/here-is-everything/

 Click through to see the SAS20 program and videos of our student presenters.

 SAS20 Keynote Address was “Why Darwin Matters” by Doug Shedd, The Catherine Ehrman Thoresen ’23 and William E. Thoresen Professor of Biology